ai-agents-for-beginners

 return False

-To see tampering detection, notebook go:
+To see tampering detection, di notebook go show:

 1. Produce valid receipt and confirm say e verify.

-2. Change one byte for tool_args_hash field.
+2. Modify one byte for tool_args_hash field.

-3. Re-run verification and see e fail.
+3. Re-run verification and see say e fail.

 Chaining Receipts for Multi-Step Agents